davidmoreno/tailtales/README.md

 # TAIL TALES

-A TUI log parser written in Rust
+A TUI log viewer written in Rust

 ## Objetives